prometheus/docs/content/docs/operating/security.md

 code outside of our control or due to functionality that happens to expose wherever it is stored.

-The web security configuration file, with TLS and HTTP Basic Authentication settings, can be changed on the fly.
-It is your responsibility to protect that file from unwanted reads/writes.

 ## Denial of Service

 There are some mitigations in place for excess load or expensive queries.